darul75/personal-blog/posts/2015/2016-02-11_es7-decorators-in-depth-or-not.md

 Mixins are dead (or should be) and we could say that ES7 decorators will provide a new way of enhancing object behaviours at runtime.
-Usage of decorators allows to modify classes or properties as you would see in current [specification](https://github.com/wycats/javascript-decorators).
+Usage of decorators allows us to modify classes or properties and you can read more about it in current [specification](https://github.com/wycats/javascript-decorators).

 ## Using it